forme verte forme orange forme bleue forme magenta

 – Personal data: any information relating to an identified or identifiable natural person, directly or indirectly.

-Humans Matter’s commitments as a processor
+Humans Matter’s Commitments as a Data Processor

 – Implement high security standards for your data.